maralihart/cs4720-app/README.md

 6. `cd cs4720-app`
 7. `yarn install` will make sure you have the files needed
 8. To run the app, `expo start`.
 If you're interested in opening this app in emulators, you can press `i` for iOS or `a` for Android. iOS emulator is a part of XCode and Android emulator instructions are found [here](https://developer.android.com/studio/run/emulator).
 You can also download the Expo app on your smartphone and run the app there!

+## Making Changes
+1. `git checkout dev`
+2. `git pull dev`
+3. `git checkout -b computing-id/feature-name`
+4. Make sure that your branch does not contain changes from other branches *unless explicitly needed in that branch*
+5. Run your code on the simulator and make sure that no errors arise
+6. Make a pull request by going to the [Pull Requests tab](https://github.com/maralihart/cs4720-app/pulls) and pressing the green button at the top right
+7. Select the appropriate template
+8. Follow the template instructions